syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/01_Self_made_tools/README.md

     - live refresh the site pages which are opened in a browser page
     - handle '_config.yml' changes as well that is not supported by jekyll at the moment

-**NOTE:** Unlike `--liverolad`, the latter will restart `jekyll serve` therefore will not refresh the opened web pages automatically, so you have to refresh the opend pages manually
+Unlike `--liverolad`, the latter will restart `jekyll serve` therefore will not refresh the opened web pages automatically, so you have to refresh the opend pages manually
 {: .notice--primary}

 serve handles 3 further functionalities that can be controlled via environment variables, like